cabbibo/enough/README.md

 Better way of doing transitions / text chunks how to make 1level place based on position of last level ( AKA sparkles is moving camera );

+--> dropped frames that occur between pages *could* be because the camera is jumping back to origin for a single frame!
+--> can see this bug when transfering from tree to together, if you turn page right after reaching last section.
+Shoudl see sol *flash* for a frame